Plan your Dubai hot air balloon ride

 • Talk to your pilot: Each pilot has a favorite flight path and knows the dunes by heart — ask about landmarks like the Dubai Desert Conservation Reserve or the camel caravans below.

-• Look out for wildlife: Early flights often spot Arabian oryx and gazelles wandering near the conservation reserve — bring binoculars if you have them.
+• Look out for wildlife: Early flights in the desert often spot Arabian oryx and gazelles wandering near the conservation reserve — bring binoculars if you have them.

 • Plan extra time for return: Between transfers, photos, and breakfast, expect to be back at your hotel around 8:30–9am, so don’t book morning spa or city tours too tight.